Technician Jobs Are AI-Resistant, not AI proof

 The Technician Territory

-• Coordinating teams in real environments
+• Operate in live environments

 Routine Cognitive

-(Automated by AI/Software)
+(Automated by AI)

 01WHY IT EXISTS